The Two Popes is available on Netflix now.

-On the death of Pope John Paul II in 2005 the Catholic Church found itself at cross roads.
-With the need for modernisation clashing with the continued conservatism of John Paul’s legacy.
-And it is here that Fernando Meirelles beautiful adaptation of a screenplay by Anthony McCarten starts.
-Taking us on a glorious if largely unknown journey into the relationship between the men who would vie to be John Paul’s successor.
-The Two Popes is at its heart a two man stage play, that shines on screen in the hands of Anthony Hopkins and Jonathan Pryce.
-Both actors bringing their characters to life with a delicate and assured theatre like direction.
+On the death of Pope John Paul II in 2005, the Catholic Church found itself at crossroads, the need for modernisation clashing with the continued conservatism of John Paul’s legacy.
+Here, Fernando Meirelles’ beautiful adaptation of Anthony McCarten’s screenplay begins, taking us on a glorious, largely unknown journey into the relationship between the men who would vie to be John Paul’s successor.
+The Two Popes is, at its heart, a two-person stage play that shines in the hands of Anthony Hopkins and Jonathan Pryce, with both actors bringing their characters to life under a delicate and assured theatre-like direction.

-As John Paul’s legacy as Pope haunts the search for his replacement.
-Two men sit at the heart of the future direction of the Catholic Church.
-The staunchly conservative Jospeh Ratzinger (Hopkins) and the more liberal Jorge Bergoglio (Pryce).
-However, despite a close run contest, its Ratzinger who wins the assigned number of votes needed to become the next Pope.
-A decision that Bergoglio struggles with, despite fearing the challenges he would face in the modernising the Papal throne.
-In a church haunted by child abuse coverups, diminishing numbers of followers and outdated views.
+As John Paul’s legacy as Pope haunts the search for his replacement, two men sit at the heart of the future direction of the Catholic Church, the staunchly conservative Joseph Ratzinger (Hopkins) and the more liberal Jorge Bergoglio (Pryce).
+However, despite a close-run contest, Ratzinger wins the assigned number of votes, a decision that Bergoglio struggles with, despite fearing the challenges he would face in modernising the Papal throne.

-With the church going from one controversy to the next, Bergoglio writes to the Pope Benedict XVI asking for permission to retire.
-Only to be invited to the Papal home to discuss his views and opinions on the future of the church.
-With both men butting heads in a tangle of disagreement, religious discussion and social debate.
-However, as time wears on, both men find solace in the presence of each other.
-There disagreements interfacing with a crisis of faith, need for change and reconciliation.
-As events lead up to the shocking resignation of Pope Benedict XVI and the eventual transfer of power to Pope Francis.
+With the church bouncing from one controversy to the next, Bergoglio writes to Pope Benedict XVI asking for permission to retire, only to be invited to the Papal home to discuss his views and opinions on the church’s future.
+Both men butt heads in a tangle of disagreement, religious discussion and social debate.
+However, as time passes, they find solace in the presence of each other, their disputes laced with a crisis of faith, need for change and reconciliation.

-Whether you are a believer or an atheist, The Two Popes speaks to a need to find solace and meaning in the arms of another.
-And in a divided world where ideologies often build walls rather than dismantling them.
-There are strong messages at play in this delightfully calm and human journey.
+Whether you are a firm believer, agnostic or atheist, The Two Popes speaks to a need to find solace and meaning in the arms of another.
+In a divided world where ideologies build walls rather than dismantle them, strong messages are at play in this delightfully calm human journey.